michaellaszlo/cursor-maintenance/README.md

 cursor in a way that the user can readily predict.

 The key to achieving predictable cursor movement is to localize destructive operations around the cursor.
-In other words, if you delete a span of text that includes or borders on the cursor, make the span as small as possible.
+If you delete a span of text that includes or borders on the cursor, make the span as small as possible.